Samarpitgupta/ai-agents/research_agent/README.md

 This command initializes the research-agent Crew, assembling the agents and assigning them tasks as defined in your configuration.

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

-## Understanding Your Crew

-The research-agent Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
-These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
-The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ## Doccumentation